contentauth/c2pa-attacks/README.md

 ## Overview

 The C2PA Attacks Tool, `c2pa-attacks`, performs security testing on a Content Credentials application (an application that uses the CAI SDKs and tools).
 The tool generates images with associated C2PA manifest stores to test the application for security vulnerabilities such as cross-site scripting and injection attacks against the file parser.
 It takes a file of attack strings, adds each string into the designated manifest field, and produces a corresponding malicious C2PA image for testing.
 The tool does not automatically check to see if the attack was successful.
-It should be noted that this version of the tool only supports version 1 of the C2PA specification.
+This tool can support version 1 and version 2 of the C2PA specification.
+The default is now version 2.

 This tool facilitates security testing early in the development cycle of Content Credentials applications.
 For such applications, often the first step in processing an asset is to validate the signature and reject any whose public key is not from a trusted CA. That said, it is still good to test the parsers since malicious adversaries could find ways to get unexpected data into C2PA manifest fields.
 In addition, it is conceivable that a Content Credentials application could parse manifest data without validating the certificate.
 Therefore, it is critical that the application safely handles unexpected input.